tfpf/mersenne-twister/README.md

+# Mersenne Twister
+`mt19937.h` contains a 32-bit Mersenne Twister implementation and some utility functions, which are intended as replacements for `rand`.

-# Generate and Solve Sudoku Puzzles
+# Sudoku Generator and Solver
 I just wanted to rewrite an old C program of mine using a better style, and then verify that it worked correctly.